Token-Based Design System

 Component tokens: localized overrides for specific UI elements

-This separation allowed visual changes without breaking component logic or engineering contracts.
+This separation allowed visual changes without breaking component logic or engineering dependancies.

 Tooling & Engineering Pipeline